-The purpose of this management plan is to set forth the District's management strategy of the Preserve for the next 10 years.
-The implementation of this management plan is governed by the District's Governing Board Land Use and Management Policy (District Policy), which outlines the use and management of District-owned conservation lands.
+The purpose of this Management Plan is to set forth the District's management strategy for the Preserve for the next 10 years.
+The creation, updating, and implementation of this Management Plan is governed by the District's Governing Board Land Use and Management Policy (District Policy) and the District's Executive Director Procedure titled Land Use and Management Planning (Procedure), which outlines the use and management of District-owned conservation lands.
 District conservation lands are managed for the protection of water resources and natural systems through the application of effective and efficient land management practices.
 This Management Plan provides an overview of the property, a summary of past achievements, and an outline of goals and objectives for the next 10-year planning period.